 By John Spencer September 15, 2020.
 The original text can be found here.

-In his article Spencer answer the question How can you design your course effectively when you have at the same time a group of students in your classroom and another group is learning at home.
+In his article, Spencer answers the question: How can you design your course effectively when you have a group of students in your classroom and another group is learning at home?

-Spencer propose …… “five different models for structuring hybrid learning.
-Every model has its own strengths and weaknesses.
+Spencer proposes…… “five different models for structuring hybrid learning.
+Every model has its strengths and weaknesses.
 As educators, we need to be strategic about which model we select based on the needs of our students.
 The following table illustrates these differences.”

-In his post he explains the five models in more detail and give useful suggestions what you can do as a teacher to design a good learning process for both groups of students.
+In his post, he explains the five models in more detail and gives valuable suggestions on what you can do as a teacher to design a good learning process for both groups of students.